ThieresTMS/potion2/README.txt

 project_dir_path - path to the directory where the results will be written.
 If the directory doesn't exist, POTION will attempt to create it.
 (M)

+tree_file_path - path to the newick phylogenetic tree.
+(M, only in branch model)

 max_processes - Defines the maximum number of processors to be used in the parallelized steps of POTION's algorithm.
 (M)